Madison, WI, Code of Ordinances

 The zoning ordinance establishes an urban agriculture district as a special district, with development standards provided (§28.093).

-Supplemental regulations are provided for agricultural animal husbandry and cultivation uses (§28.151), as well as market garden (§28.151) and on-site agricultural retail stand/farm stand (§28.151).
+Supplemental regulations are provided for agricultural animal husbandry and cultivation uses, as well as market garden and on-site agricultural retail stand/farm stand (§28.151).
 Definitions for these uses are also provided in the code's definitions section (§28.211).

-The city adopted a new zoning code in 2012 (Chapter 28).
-It includes a mix of use-based and form-based zoning standards.
+The city's zoning code includes a mix of use-based and form-based zoning standards (Chapter 28).
 It defines and regulates uses based on broad categories, with select specific use types, and includes use-specific standards to minimize reliance on discretionary use permits.
 And it establishes permissible building forms for different zoning districts.
 It is richly illustrated and uses tables to organize use permissions and dimensional standards.

 Its purpose statements address promoting land uses and development patterns consistent with adopted plans; promoting and protecting public health, safety, and general welfare; securing safety from fire, flooding, pollution, contamination, and other dangers; maintaining and promoting safe pedestrian and vehicular circulation; minimizing traffic congestion; ensuring the provision of adequate open space; protecting environmentally sensitive areas; addressing and mitigating the effects of climate change; removing obstacles and providing incentives for energy conservation and renewable energy; protecting historic resources; facilitating the provision of adequate public facilities; preserving scenic beauty and to enhancing aesthetics; encouraging reinvestment in established urban neighborhoods; protecting and enhancing property values; preserving productive agricultural land and providing opportunities for local food production; encouraging innovative project design; encouraging the creation, promotion, sale, and enjoyment of art; creating a sense of place; encouraging pedestrian-oriented development; promoting orderly development and economic vitality; providing an adequate variety of housing and commercial building types (§28.002).